jihadkhawaja/Egroo/README.md

 - [pgAdmin](https://www.pgadmin.org/) to view and edit the PostgreSQL database (optinal)

 # Usage
+## Solution
+Set multiple project startup by right clicking the solution and then properties and select multiple startup project.
+Select MobileChat.MAUI and Mobilechat.Server to start, Position the MobileChat.Server above MobileChat.MAUI to start before it.

 ## Client
 1. Install the MAUI preview package when installing the Visual Studio 2022 Preview
 2. Inside the project apply this command in the developer console in Visual Studio when you first launch the project